directus/directus/docs/reference/config-files.md

 ## config.js

-A JavaScript based configuration file allows for two different structures of configuration: an object and a transform
+A JavaScript based configuration file allows for two different structures of configuration: an object or a function.
-function:
+Using a JS file for your config allows you to dynamically generate the configuration of the project during startup.

 ### Object